TomerFi/dependency-injection-java-part2-tutorial/post/POST.md

 So...</br>
 Let's code.

-Heads up, the example application is the same as the one in [Part 1 - Merely a design pattern][1] minus the parts before incorporating the *dependency injection design pattern*.
+Heads up, the example application is the same as the one in [Part 1 - Merely a design pattern][1] minus the parts before incorporating the *dependency injection design pattern*.</br>
+If you got the app section from *Part 1*, you can skip to the [incorporating guice section](#2-incorporating-google-guice).

 You can check out the code for this part of the tutorial in [Github][0].